the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/rse.md

 (cl-infrastructure-rse-role)=
 ## What do Research Software Engineers do?
-As already mentioned, RSEs can come from a wide range of backgrounds.
+As already mentioned, RSEs can come from a wide range of backgrounds {cite:ps}`Cosden2022-tc`.
 It is important to mention, however, that the overarching characteristic element of all RSEs is that the output of their research is not papers, but software and toolboxes (which might be accompanied by an overview paper or published manual).
 Thus, an important step to allow the acknowledgement of research software work  has been setting up policies that allow the assignment of DOIs for dataset and software for example by the FFORCE11 Software Citation Working Group  {cite:ps}`smith2016software,Cohen2021FourPillars`.
-The challenges that are created by shifting the focus of output of research away from the traditional research output will be discussed later.

 Additionally, RSEs can also be PIs and run their own independent research projects, depending on the institution and policies of the projects they are working on.

 ## Who are Research Software Engineers?
 RSEs typically have a scientific or research background, often developing programming skills during masters or doctoral studies.